klongbeard/nsn_test/README.md

 ## Thoughts, Outcomes, etc.

 Overall I compeleted 18/20 tasks in about 2hr 20mins.
-I know the suggested time was 2 hours, but I got a flow going and was happy to do a little bit more to see how much I could complete.
+I know the suggested time was 2 hours, but I got a flow going and was happy to do a little bit more to see how much I could get done.

 Below is a complete list of what I completed: